-Even we sensitive, zen-feely dudes consider something as left-brained as frequency a sincere measure of erotic quality of life.
+Even we sensitive, zen-feely dudes consider something as left-brained as frequency a sincere measure of the erotic quality of life.

 So … seriously, how often are you having real sex right now?

 “Um … a lot man.
 Really, a lot!”

 Really.
 Grab a calendar.
 The last five times skin-to-skin naked play — ink it!

 Be honest, and don’t fudge.
 Next, stand back, look at the calendar and decide how you feel about your sexual frequency as it appears on the page.
 If you’re pleased, fantastic!
 Keep doing what you’re doing.